Aspen Technology (NASDAQ:AZPN) Shares Gap Down to $191.34

-Aspen Technology, Inc. (NASDAQ:AZPN – Get Rating) gapped down prior to trading on Thursday .
+Aspen Technology, Inc. (NASDAQ:AZPN – Get Rating) shares gapped down before the market opened on Thursday .
 The stock had previously closed at $191.34, but opened at $185.54.
-Aspen Technology shares last traded at $189.39, with a volume of 247 shares trading hands.
+Aspen Technology shares last traded at $189.39, with a volume of 247 shares.

-AZPN has been the topic of a number of research reports.
-Loop Capital lifted their price target on shares of Aspen Technology from $175.00 to $225.00 and gave the company a “buy” rating in a report on Wednesday, June 15th.
-TheStreet downgraded shares of Aspen Technology from a “b” rating to a “c+” rating in a research note on Tuesday, May 17th.
-StockNews.com downgraded shares of Aspen Technology from a “hold” rating to a “sell” rating in a research note on Monday.
-Bank of America boosted their price objective on shares of Aspen Technology from $176.00 to $230.00 and gave the stock a “buy” rating in a research note on Monday, June 6th.
-Finally, Piper Sandler boosted their price objective on shares of Aspen Technology from $159.00 to $189.00 and gave the stock a “neutral” rating in a research note on Tuesday, June 28th.
-Two research analysts have rated the stock with a sell rating, three have given a hold rating and four have assigned a buy rating to the company.
-Based on data from MarketBeat, the company currently has an average rating of “Hold” and an average price target of $187.50.
+A number of equities research analysts have issued reports on AZPN shares.
+Piper Sandler increased their price target on Aspen Technology from $159.00 to $189.00 and gave the company a “neutral” rating in a research report on Tuesday, June 28th.
+Bank of America raised their target price on Aspen Technology from $176.00 to $230.00 and gave the stock a “buy” rating in a research report on Monday, June 6th.
+Loop Capital raised their price target on Aspen Technology from $175.00 to $225.00 and gave the stock a “buy” rating in a research note on Wednesday, June 15th.
+StockNews.com downgraded Aspen Technology from a “hold” rating to a “sell” rating in a research note on Monday.
+Finally, Robert W. Baird downgraded Aspen Technology from an “outperform” rating to a “neutral” rating and lowered their target price for the company from $170.00 to $162.00 in a research note on Thursday.
+Two equities research analysts have rated the stock with a sell rating, three have assigned a hold rating and four have issued a buy rating to the stock.
+According to MarketBeat.com, the company has an average rating of “Hold” and an average price target of $187.50.

-In other Aspen Technology news, Director Jr. Robert M. Whelan sold 4,010 shares of the stock in a transaction dated Wednesday, May 11th.
-The shares were sold at an average price of $159.07, for a total value of $637,870.70.
+In other news, Director Jr. Robert M. Whelan sold 4,010 shares of the stock in a transaction on Wednesday, May 11th.
+The stock was sold at an average price of $159.07, for a total transaction of $637,870.70.
 Following the completion of the sale, the director now owns 12,865 shares in the company, valued at approximately $2,046,435.55.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-1.00% of the stock is currently owned by corporate insiders.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Company insiders own 1.00% of the company’s stock.

-Several institutional investors have recently bought and sold shares of AZPN.
-First Horizon Advisors Inc. boosted its position in shares of Aspen Technology by 956.3% during the 4th quarter.
-First Horizon Advisors Inc. now owns 169 shares of the technology company’s stock worth $25,000 after purchasing an additional 153 shares during the period.
-Confluence Wealth Services Inc. purchased a new position in shares of Aspen Technology during the 4th quarter worth approximately $28,000.
-Parallel Advisors LLC boosted its position in shares of Aspen Technology by 97.2% during the 4th quarter.
-Parallel Advisors LLC now owns 213 shares of the technology company’s stock worth $32,000 after purchasing an additional 105 shares during the period.
-JFS Wealth Advisors LLC purchased a new position in shares of Aspen Technology during the 4th quarter worth approximately $33,000.
-Finally, National Bank of Canada FI purchased a new position in shares of Aspen Technology during the 4th quarter worth approximately $34,000.
-96.49% of the stock is owned by institutional investors and hedge funds.
+Several large investors have recently made changes to their positions in the stock.
+LPL Financial LLC increased its position in Aspen Technology by 32.5% during the third quarter.
+LPL Financial LLC now owns 21,081 shares of the technology company’s stock worth $2,589,000 after buying an additional 5,172 shares during the last quarter.
+UBS Group AG grew its position in Aspen Technology by 13.1% during the third quarter.
+UBS Group AG now owns 36,744 shares of the technology company’s stock worth $4,512,000 after buying an additional 4,250 shares in the last quarter.
+UBS Asset Management Americas Inc. grew its position in Aspen Technology by 3.1% during the third quarter.
+UBS Asset Management Americas Inc. now owns 118,882 shares of the technology company’s stock worth $14,599,000 after buying an additional 3,541 shares in the last quarter.
+Crossmark Global Holdings Inc. lifted its stake in Aspen Technology by 34.7% during the fourth quarter.
+Crossmark Global Holdings Inc. now owns 7,222 shares of the technology company’s stock worth $1,099,000 after purchasing an additional 1,860 shares during the period.
+Finally, Spire Wealth Management lifted its stake in Aspen Technology by 18.9% during the fourth quarter.
+Spire Wealth Management now owns 792 shares of the technology company’s stock worth $121,000 after purchasing an additional 126 shares during the period.
+Institutional investors and hedge funds own 96.49% of the company’s stock.

 Aspen Technology, Inc provides enterprise asset performance management, asset performance monitoring, and asset optimization solutions worldwide.
 The company's solutions address complex environments where it is critical to optimize the asset design, operation, and maintenance lifecycle.
 It serves bulk chemicals, consumer packaged goods, downstream, food and beverage, metals and mining, midstream and LNG, pharmaceuticals, polymers, pulp and paper, specialty chemicals, transportation, upstream, and water and wastewater industries; power generation, transmission, and distribution industries; and engineering, procurement, and construction industries.